Best in Manufacturing – November 18, 2018

 Major retailers like Walmart and Target now require vendors to meet specific compliance standards to supply to their stores.

-According to Josh Bersin, principal at Deloitte Consulting, social compliance programs have been gaining attention and resources to meet a growing demand from consumers and employees.
+According to Josh Bersin, principal at Deloitte Consulting, social compliance programs have been gaining attention and resources to meet growing demand from consumers and employees.

 In an interview with Travel Weekly, Bersin said: